-We first performed some experiments with a stationary target to determine the detection characteristics of the motes' tone-detector.
-The readings from the motes turned out to be highly non-ideal.
-Not only did the motes make frequent detection errors, but the probability of detecting a target was not a monotonic function of the distance from the sensor, as shown in Fig. 13.
+detection errors, but the probability of detecting a target was not a monotonic function of the distance from the sensor, as shown in Figure 18.
 While this detection behavior is difficult to model, it also means that this experiment is a good test for the robustness of our tracking algorithms.

-The results of our experiment are shown in Fig. 14.
+The results of our experiment are shown in Figure 17.
 The detection readings we collection from these experiments showed a lot of non-ideal behavior.
-The most extreme being that one of the sensors, shown as double circle in the figure, failed to detect the target entirely, even though the target comes very close to it.
+The most extreme being that one of the sensors, shown as double circle in the figure, failed to detect the target entirely, even though the target came very close to it.

 On the whole, however, even in presence of such extreme failures, the results are very encouraging.
 All three algorithms were able to give a reasonable estimate of the target track.
-Figure 14(a) shows the reference output for OCCAMTRACK, assuming ideal sensing-that is, assuming the faulty sensor had also detected correctly, this is the trajectory OCCAMTRACK would produce.
+Figure 17(a) shows the reference output for OCCAMTRACK, assuming ideal sensing-that is, assuming the faulty sensor had also detected correctly, this is the trajectory OCCAMTRACK would produce.
 The other three figures show the outputs using the actual measurements from the acoustic sensors.
 (The actual path of the target is shown as a dotted line, while the estimated trajectories are shown in bold lines.)
 As expected, the trajectory quality of OCCAMTRACK suffers the most because of the failed sensor.
 The PARTICLE-FILTER does better, and again the combined algorithm preserves the robustness of PARTICLE-FILTER and approaches the minimal path description of OCCAMTRACK.